brentjlaf/sparkcms/README.md

 - **sitemap** – XML sitemap generation
 - **users** – User management

+### Module Details

+- **analytics** – Add custom tracking snippets like Google Analytics or Facebook Pixel.
+Stored snippets are injected into your theme.
+- **backups** – Export or import JSON data files for pages, posts and settings.
+Useful for migrating content between installs.
+- **blogs** – Manage blog posts and categories.
+Posts are stored as JSON and can be edited with a rich text editor.
+- **dashboard** – Landing page after login showing quick links and recent activity.
+- **forms** – Build contact or inquiry forms.
+Submissions are emailed to the address configured in settings.
+- **import_export** – Bulk migrate data from another Spark CMS instance using JSON exports.
+- **logs** – View basic system logs and recent actions taken by users.
+- **maps** – Configure map embeds (for example Google Maps) to use throughout your pages.
+- **media** – Upload images, PDFs and other files.
+Items can be tagged and organized into folders.
+- **menus** – Build navigation menus.
+Pages and custom links can be arranged into nested lists.
+- **pages** – Create new pages and set the homepage.
+Pages can be edited with the live builder.
+- **search** – Configure the front‑end site search.
+Results come from pages, blog posts and media tags.
+- **settings** – Global site configuration such as site name, logo and social links.
+- **sitemap** – Generates `sitemap.xml` for better SEO whenever a page is saved.
+- **users** – Add or remove CMS users and assign admin roles.

+## Live Page Builder

+When logged in an "Edit" button appears on each page allowing you to launch the visual builder.
+The builder loads your theme and lets you drag blocks from the palette into the page canvas.
+Content is auto‑saved as a draft and you can undo or redo changes.
+When you save, the page content is written to `CMS/data/pages.json` and a new entry is added to `page_history.json`.

+Key builder features include:

+- **Drag & Drop** – reorder sections with a mouse or touch.
+- **WYSIWYG editing** – text areas are editable in place.
+- **Media picker** – insert images from the media library.
+- **History panel** – browse previous saves and restore older content.
+- **Accessibility checker** – run quick a11y checks on your page.

+Blocks come from files inside `theme/templates/blocks`.
+Create new PHP templates there to extend the palette with your own components.

 ## Coding Standards

 - PHP files follow a simple procedural style with one file per feature.